 I've seen what I believe Paul has seen.
 I believe I know what he's talking about.
 Paul was a man possessed.
 He put every fiber of his being into "pressing for the mark of the high calling."
 The chances are (because I see it everywhere I go and in everyone I talk to or read about) you don't know what Paul was talking about because you think you have it all when your were baptized, or that by following certain rules you've already acquired all that Paul had.
 This is the big lie I try so hard to expose.
 I've seen the "High Calling."
 I know what Paul was desperately seeking.
 And anything short of that is not enough.
 I thought Paul saw what Paradise was like.
 I had, and I highly suspect you have as well, the picture of Paul walking around Heaven beholding the wonderful sights of a place "up there" where God supposedly lives.
 That's not what happened, and that's not what Paradise is.
 It's much more than we can think or imagine.
 And we can't think of the truth because we've had our heads filled with bedtime stories that hold us in our cribs, still having to have our Spiritual diapers changed while being told how grown up we are.

 I haven't been able to explain what the High Calling is.
 I've tried with thousands of pages, and a hundred different ways to explain the unexplainable.
 But I know I've failed with every attempt.
-Even if someone tried their best to find what they had been shown as I have, they wouldn't have found it in my writings because it just wasn't there.
-And the reason it wasn't there is because I only had bits and pieces of the picture myself.
+Even if someone tried their best to find what they had been shown as I have, they wouldn't find it in my writings because it just isn't there.
+And the reason it in't there is because I only had bits and pieces of the picture myself.
 I'm far from seeing it all now, but there's enough pieces of the puzzle that has been given to me that I can see an outline of what God has in mind for us.
 I plan on working on that project coming up soon.
 You won't find it in this study.
 This, like all the other studies and stories, is nothing more than the table upon which the puzzle will be placed.

 One: In order to find something you first have to know you don't have it.
 If you know you're missing something you'll look for it.
 I keep harping on the problem with doctrine and the churches.
 That's cruel of me to be sure.
 But take note that I'm only repeating what the Bible tells us very emphatically.
 I'm not pointing the finger at anyone.
 I'm trying to get everyone's attention to the fact that God is pointing the finger, and what it is He's pointing at.
 I can only try.
 But my words, as did the words of the prophets, fall on deaf ears.
 I keep asking the Lord why I should be saying all I do in these writings, what good will it do?
 If people won't listen to God and Jesus, even seeing the example Jesus gave us, then what good will my words do?
 Well, one good thing it does is it teaches me, and if that's all it does, then it certainly is enough to keep me going.
 An example of this is what I'm learning about the voice of God, and the High Calling that has just recently been revealed to me.
 Had I not been laying out the table of this and other studies, God would have had nothing to build upon what He is now showing me.